Italy’s Best Boutique Hotels for Adventure Travelers

 Casa Angelina

 In Praiano, Casa Angelina boasts modern elegance.
-For example, it’s steps from the Path of the Gods trail, a favorite among guests at boutique hotels Italy.
-Unwind with sunset cocktails by the sea.
+It’s steps from the Path of the Gods trail—a favorite among guests who want boutique comfort without skipping the views.

 Hotel Marincanto